 First, note that I didn’t say “how we should react as fellow human beings” to the Coronavirus.

 Concerns about health-related issues are always serious and any human suffering should not be taken lightly.
 Our thoughts and wishes are for everyone to remain healthy and well.

-Related to investing, however, keep in mind that the markets have experienced many shocks before, including ones that were health related.
+Related to investing, however, keep in mind that the markets have experienced many large shocks before, including ones that were health related.

 What should investors do?

 If you have a diversified portfolio of stocks, bonds and cash, likely nothing.